georgeGeorgakakos/EMSTopicConsumer/README.md

 # OptimusDB EMS Topic Consumer

-A standalone STOMP client for consuming and producing messages on the OptimusDB EMS broker (ActiveMQ / TIBCO EMS).
+A standalone STOMP client for consuming and producing messages on the OptimusDB EMS broker.
 Designed to work alongside the [OptimusDB](https://github.com/georgegeorgakakos/optimusdb) distributed database cluster.

 ## Overview

-OptimusDB uses an EMS (Enterprise Messaging Service) broker for event-driven communication between nodes and external systems.
+OptimusDB uses an EMS (Enterprise Monitoring System) broker for event-driven communication between nodes and external systems.
 Messages are published to STOMP topics and consumed by OptimusDB agents via the `ems_subscriber.go` module.

 This client provides a standalone tool to: